-That is why fire extinguisher testing is recommended to ensure they function well enough in such incidents.
+That is why Workplace Fire Extinguisher Testing is recommended to ensure they function well enough in such incidents.
 As a building safety officer, it is a must to ensure that your fire extinguisher testing is compliant with national workplace safety standards.

 According to AS 1851, it is a legal requirement to have all fire extinguishers in the workplace tested.
 Testing should be done by fire safety professionals at a six-monthly interval.
 When planning for inspections, these documents should be readily available: